The Innocence Network UK (INUK) is the umbrella organisation for member innocence projects in the UK

 To facilitate investigations by member innocence projects into claims of factual innocence by alleged victims of wrongful convictions.

-To communicate on issues relating to the problem of wrongful convictions.
+To communicate on research and issues relating to the problem of wrongful convictions.

 INUK’s overall aim is to improve the criminal justice system by overturning convictions given to factually innocent people, to learn lessons from such wrongful convictions and to effect reforms to prevent such wrongful convictions from occurring in the future.

-For an annual subscription, INUK provides a casework referral service to member innocence projects that agree to work to the INUK Innocence Project Casework Protocols, linking them with eligible applicants to undertake independent, objective investigations.
-End of year reports are required to enable INUK to assess whether reasonable progress has been made on cases referred to member innocence projects and to decide whether renewal of membership is to be offered.
+For an annual subscription, INUK provides member innocence projects that agree to work to the INUK Innocence Project Protocols access to cases of alleged victims of wrongful convictions to undertake independent, objective investigations into their claims of innocence to determine whether they are true or not.
+End of year reports are required to enable INUK to assess whether reasonable progress has been made on cases and to decide whether renewal of membership is to be offered.

 Click here for information on casework assistance